OlkaB/places-to-visit/README.md

 2. google map loader for asynchronously used Goole Maps API
 3. Vuex to manage central state
 4. Router to provide future SPA routing needs
+5. Babel polfill for es6 Symbol (for IE11)

 * even though it's a small app it was modularized as a foundation to future development.